Hike to waterfall: 1/4 mile Level: Easy

 Green Valley Falls lays within a campground which offers 74 campsites.
 The sites are located at an elevation of 4,000 feet where the Sweetwater River spills over boulders on its 55 mile trip southwest to San Diego Bay.

 The river runs through the campground and produces a variety of cascades and shallow pools.
 I imagine the cold water would be great for cooling off on hot days.
 The hike itself was short but very scenic.
 After exploring the initial falls, we headed down stream where we were greeted with more pools and a competitor for Potato Chip Rock.
-We will definitely be back for a return visit.

 There are over 100 miles of trails to accommodate hikers, bikers, and equestrians.
 Please keep in mind that in the late summer the water is dry so sadly no waterfall!
 For most of the year it is running though.